jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

 (6) This section applies subject to any other provision of this Act or of another enactment providing otherwise.

 ### 8A Act subject to application of Cape Town Convention and Aircraft Protocol
-(1) Subparts 6 and 7 of Part 3 and all other provisions of this Act are subject to section 106 of the Civil Aviation Act 1990 (which provides for the primacy of the provisions of the Cape Town Convention and the Aircraft Protocol) and the rest of Part 12 of the Civil Aviation Act 1990 (which implements the Cape Town Convention and the Aircraft Protocol).
+(1) Subparts 6 and 7 of Part 3 and all other provisions of this Act are subject to section 435 of the Civil Aviation Act 2023 (which provides for the primacy of the provisions of the Cape Town Convention and the Aircraft Protocol) and the rest of subpart 4 of Part 10 of the Civil Aviation Act 2023 (which implements the Cape Town Convention and the Aircraft Protocol).
 (2) In this section,—
-  - **Aircraft Protocol** has the same meaning as in section 104(1) of the Civil Aviation Act 1990
+  - **Aircraft Protocol** has the same meaning as in section 433(1) of the Civil Aviation Act 2023
-  - **Cape Town Convention** has the same meaning as in section 104(1) of the Civil Aviation Act 1990.
+  - **Cape Town Convention** has the same meaning as in section 433(1) of the Civil Aviation Act 2023.

 ## Part 2 — General rules relating to dispositions, instruments, transactions, and property